How to Keep Sliced Cucumbers Fresh

-Wrapping the cucumber slices in a plastic cling wrap protects the flesh of the cucumber from drying out.
+Wrapping the cucumber slices in a plastic cling wrap or any plastic wrap alternatives protects the flesh of the cucumber from drying out.
 This is a way to keep its texture nice and fresh.
 You can do this before tossing them in the bag, though it's not a must.

 If you use this technique to store cucumbers, you'll never have to worry about them getting mushy, moldy, or squishy ever again.
 However, it can't be used for more than 4-5 days if you're refrigerating them.